-• Ladder "Truck" (tiller) carries more than 200 feet of ground ladders and has one 100-foot aerial device along with extra heavy tools and equipment used at fires for rescue, removing smoke and gases from buildings during a fire and controlling the utilities to a building.
-Crews consist of one
+• Ladder "Truck" (tiller) carries more than 200 feet of ground ladders and has one 100-foot aerial device along with extra heavy tools and equipment used at fires for rescue, removing smoke and

 - A new Tractor Drawn Aerial (TDA) Ladder Truck arrived in 2019. - Lucas device: Automatic strap-on CPR machine.
 Benefits: With the LUCAS device, fatigue, individual variations or psychological factors are removed from CPR and there is no longer a need for switching CPR providers every two minutes.
 LUCAS helps provide high-quality and safer chest compressions in situations such as patient movement and transportation, during prolonged CPR. - 2 Type 1 Engines both engine equipped with airbags, struts, intermediate life support (ILS) medical equipment, 1 Lucas Device. - 1 Type 1 Tender equipped with BLS medical equipment and an AED. - I Tractor Drawn Aerial Quint fully loaded with, rope rescue, confined space rescue, trench rescue, and ILS Medical Equipment and 12 lead heart monitor. - 3 Jet Ski's - Tech Rescue Pickup fully loaded with water and rope rescue equipment, also has a 25 gallon gas tank with pump to fill ATV's and Jet Ski's, also has BLS Medical Equipment and AED. - 2 Side by Side ATV's fully loaded with water rescue equipment, BLS Medical Equipment and AED's - SF&R is equipped with a full water rescue team (with wetsuits, dry suits), as well as a full rope rescue team (with all the harnesses, Arizona Vortex, and rope) to respond to high angle rescues from ocean cliffs. - In 2018, SF&R put into service a new MSA Self Contained Breathing (SCBA) Apparatus, Rapid Intervention Kits, confined space units, and new SCBA air fill station.